 His knowledge of white-collar crime is unsurpassed by his peers and colleagues, and he puts that expertise to work for his clients every single case.

 There is no case too small or inconsequential for Mr. Boyle.
 He strives for excellence in every facet of his life, winning countless awards for his work, such as the American Bar Association Award for Professional Merit and Nationally Ranked Top Ten Attorney’s Award.

 Contact Us to Start Your Defense Now

 If you are charged with a federal drug trafficking offense, including selling and distributing illegal drugs, conspiracy to traffic in controlled substances, or possession of dangerous substances, it can feel like you don’t have options—but you do.
 It also might feel as if no one is on your side or believes that you have the right to a fair trial—but, again, you do.

 Consulting a skilled and experienced criminal defense attorney can get your charges reduced or even dismissed.
-Dennis E. Boyle, Attorney at Law, has the skills and attention to detail necessary to advocate for you on a federal level.
+The Washington DC federal drug trafficking attorneys at Boyle and Jasari have the skills and attention to detail necessary to advocate for you on a federal level.

 Contact Boyle and Jasari